Although over recent years it has not been a smooth journey for the hospitality sector there is much to celebrate!

 This series of interviews aims to paint a clear picture of where the hotel sector is now and goes on to highlight which conversations are leading in this commercial sector, before looking at what the future may hold.
 We finish by learning a little more about what excites our interviewees when working in this often challenging sector.

-We sat down with David Lawrenson to gather a clear insight into the hospitality sector from the viewpoint of a leading Commercial Interior Supplier.
+We sat down with our Ambassador David Lawrenson to gather a clear insight into the hospitality sector from the viewpoint of a leading Commercial Interior Supplier.

 Please could you introduce yourself and your role?